Hadiskhabis/pml-playground/stylesheets/README.md

 # Dependencies

-To build the assets in this folder you'll need [Dart Sass].
+To build the assets in this folder you'll also need [Dart Sass].

 -------------------------------------------------------------------------------